I adore hosting spring teas. I am always on the lookout for Lovely Ideas and Recipes for an Easter Tea.

 Perhaps your book club members would enjoy a lovely spring tea.

 Here are a few of my favorite tried and true recipes.

 A perfect starter that speaks spring.

-Various breads are elevated when cut out with cookie cutters.
-In the back row white bread is layered with basil leaves, slices of grape tomato and mozzarella then drizzled with olive oil and given a touch of freshly ground sea salt and pepper.
-Delicious chicken salad with grapes is spooned atop multi grain bread.
+Various slices of bread are elevated when cut out with cookie cutters.
+In the back row, white bread is layered with basil leaves, slices of grape tomato and mozzarella then drizzled with olive oil and given a touch of freshly ground sea salt and pepper.
+Delicious chicken salad with grapes is spooned atop multigrain bread.
 Toasted French bread features a layer of ham, brie and apple slices.
-In the front row salmon croquettes from the grocer (in the freezer section) are topped with remoulade sauce (you can also purchase premade sauce).
+In the front row, salmon croquettes from the grocer (in the freezer section) are topped with remoulade sauce (you can also purchase premade sauce).
 Phyllo cups (also found in the freezer section) are filled with sautéed spinach with toasted pine nuts.

 Don’t forget the deviled eggs!

 A lovely third course starts with a bowl of berries.

 Artfully arrange blackberries, blueberry, and raspberries and top with a cut strawberry or two.

 The last course satisfies the chocolate-loving sweet tooth.